5 tips for creating a winning arts audition or portfolio

 Don’t worry about perfection.

 Do you struggle with perfectionism?
 Some students get hung up on performing their art forms perfectly, or formatting their submissions as professionally as possible.
-These efforts come from a good place—the desire for excellence—but if trying to be perfect stops you from submitting your application, it isn’t helping you.
+A desire for excellence is great, but if it stops you from submitting your application, it isn’t helping you.
 Done is better than perfect.

 Frequently, Interlochen faculty are willing to be flexible on the formatting of application materials.
 For programs that require an intro video, there’s no pressure to craft a cinema-quality masterpiece (although you can if you want!).